President of the specialised jury: Prof. Fedor Malík, DrSc.

 For wines awarded by the specialised committees (Double Gold Medal, Gold Medal, Silver Medal, Champion, National Winner, Category Winner, Best Collection of Wines) a Diploma will be given to the competition participant mentioning the award to his competition sample (collection).
 The batch number of the competition sample will be mentioned on the Diploma.

 The competition participant has the right to attach self-adhesive medal labels (CHAMPION, NATIONAL WINNER, CATEGORY WINNER, DOUBLE GOLD, GOLD, SILVER) to bottles of wine of the awarded competition sample.
-These can be purchased from the competition organiser for the price of 2.00 CZK or 0.08 € per item (on orders before 3.5.2018) or at a negotiated price (on orders after 3.5.2018).
+These can be purchased from the competition organiser for the price of 2.00 CZK or 0.08 € per item (on orders before 25.4.2024) or at a negotiated price (on orders after 26.4.2024 or on orders exceeding 10000 items).
 The competition participant will be responsible for paying the designated fee on the basis of an invoice into the account of the competition organiser:

 The displaying of data on a wine label which do not correspond to the evaluation of the relevant wine is not permitted, e.g. displaying the award on other wines produced by the competition participant.
 The competition participant may display the data relating to the award in his publicity material for a period of five years from the time of its awarding.

-Independent of the wine competition itself the competition samples are evaluated by a committee of FIJEV members (International Organisation for Journalists and Wine Writers writing on the subject of wine and spirits) and a Committee of the lay public.
-Marking by the FIJEV Committee and the Committee of the lay public does enable the competition participants to compare the opinions of the specialised committees with those of the general public and those of the journalists and wine writers.
-With regard to certificates awarded by the FIJEV Committee (FIJEV Prix CZ) and the Committees of the lay public (Double Gold Medal, Gold Medal, Silver Medal, Champion, National Winner, Category Winner, Best Collection of Wine) the competition participant will receive a Diploma inscribed with the award given to the relevant competition sample.
+Independent of the wine competition itself the competition samples are evaluated by a Committee of the lay public.
+Marking by the Committee of the lay public does enable the competition participants to compare the opinions of the specialised committees with those of the general public.
+The Jaroslav Kozel´s Prix is awarded to the wine with the highest rating by juror – members of K.A.H.A.N. association committee.
+With regard to certificates awarded by the Jaroslav Kozel´s Prix and the Committees of the lay public (Double Gold Medal, Gold Medal, Silver Medal, Champion, National Winner, Category Winner, Best Collection of Wine) the competition participant will receive a Diploma inscribed with the award given to the relevant competition sample.